How to Deal with Stretch Marks

 Stretch marks are a natural part of life, but often we want to improve the way they look.
 Read on for tips on how to minimisestretch marks.

 Want to reduce the appearance of stretch marks?
 Vaseline® Jelly helps soothe skin.
 After losing or gaining weight (during pregnancy or puberty, for example), stretch marks can form on the skin.
 These can sometimes make us feel self-conscious and leave us asking questions such as: “Can I use petroleum jelly for stretch marks?”

 The good news is that, while it’s very difficult to get rid of stretch marks, there are simple methods that may help improve the appearance of stretch marks over time, and may reduce the risk of developing them in the future.

 Stretch marks are caused when the skin is stretched very quickly.
 Pregnant women and growing teens are prone to developing stretch marks, and they usually appear in places such as the stomach, breasts, and hips.
 They often start off as parallel streaks in a faint pink or purplish color, then gradually darken or fade to white depending on your skin tone.
-Stretch marks may also be a slightly different texture to your normal skin.
+Stretch marks may also be a slightly different texture to your Well-balanced skin.

 Tips for Dealing with Stretch Marks

 If you do experience eczema on hands or feet, don’t scratch.
 Some home remedies include changing your laundry detergent and cleaning your bathtub with bleach to kill the bacteria that